Below are some Center programs and resources in support of Education Research.

 The SMHS Academy of Education Scholars seeks to develop and recognize excellence in education scholarship and research to advance the practice of medical and health sciences education, and improve the quality of SMHS educational programs and patient care.
 Academy Members are offered the following in support of Education Scholarship: Templates and other materials for developing research plans and designing research studies; 1 to 1 mentoring; support for data analysis and writing expertise, peer group discussions, periodic half-day skill-builder workshops, and recognition of achievements.

-For more information, see The Writing Institute page.
+For more information, see the SMHS Scholarly Writing Program page.

 Medical and Health Science Education Research Grants

-SMHS encourages and supports scholarship in medical and health science education by providing $45,000 annually in grant funding for initiation of new medical and/or health science education research projects.
+SMHS encourages and supports scholarship in medical and health science education by providing grant funding for the initiation of new medical and/or health science education research projects.
 All active status, regular SMHS faculty (tenured, tenure-track or non-tenure track) are eligible to submit a proposal.
-Proposals may be submitted for up to $15,000 for one project.
+Proposals may be submitted for up to $10,000 for one project.
 The call for proposals with further instructions and application requirements is issued to faculty in the late fall via the Faculty Affairs list serve.
 Questions should be directed to Patricia Latham, Associate Director for Education Research and Scholarship at firstname.lastname@example.org.

-The Call for Proposals for 2022 grants is closed.
-Please view the SMHS Education Research Grants page for more information.
+Applications are currently closed.
+Please view the SMHS Education Research Grants page for more information and future offerings.

 For additional sources of funding, please view our Funding for Education Research page.